Presidency of Emmanuel Macron: Resignation

-On 30 August 2016, Macron resigned from his positions as Economy Minister ahead of the 2017 presidential election, to devote himself to En Marche !.
+On 30 August 2016, Macron resigned from government ahead of the 2017 presidential election, to devote himself to En Marche !.
 Tensions had been rising amid several reports that he wanted to leave the government since early 2015.
 Macron initially planned to leave after the cancellation of his "Macron 2" law, but after a meeting with Hollande, he decided to stay and an announcement was planned to declare that Macron was committed to the government, later delayed due to the attacks in Nice and Normandy.
 Sapin replaced Macron.
 Speaking on Macron's resignation, Hollande said he had been "betrayed".
 According to an IFOP poll, 84% of people agreed with Macron's decision to resign.

 2017 presidential campaign

 First round

 Macron first showed an intention to run by forming En Marche ! and his resignation allowed him to dedicate himself to his movement.
 He announced that he was considering running for president in April 2016, and after his resignation, media sources reported patterns in Macron's fundraising matching typical presidential campaign tactics.
 In October 2016, Macron criticized Hollande's goal of serving as a "normal" president, saying that France needed a more "Jupiterian presidency".

 On 16 November 2016, Macron formally declared his candidacy.
 In his announcement speech, Macron called for a "democratic revolution" and promised to "unblock France".
 He had expressed hope that Hollande would run several months earlier, saying that, as the sitting president, he was the legitimate candidate for the Socialist Party.
 Macron's book Révolution was published on 24 November 2016 and reached fifth position on the French best-seller list in December 2016.

 Shortly after announcing his run, Jean-Christophe Cambadélis and Valls both asked Macron to run in the Socialist Party presidential primary, which Macron ultimately chose not to do.
 Cambadélis began to threaten to exclude Socialist party members who associated with or supported Macron following Lyon mayor Gérard Collomb's declaration of support for Macron.

 Macron's campaign, headed by French economist Sophie Ferracci, announced in December 2016 that it had raised 3.7 million euros in donations without public funding (as En Marche ! was not a registered political party).
 This was three times the budget of then-front-runner Alain Juppé.
 Benoît Hamon requested that Macron reveal a list of his donors amidst accusations of conflicts of interest due to his work for Rothschild & Co, which Macron dismissed as "demagogy", invoking donor's right to privacy.
 Atlantico later reported that Macron had spent €120,000 setting up dinners and meetings with various personalities within the media and in French popular culture while at Bercy.
 Macron was then accused by deputies Christian Jacob and Philippe Vigier of using this money to aid En Marche !.
 Sapin, his successor to the post, saw nothing illegal about Macron's actions, saying that he had the right to spend the funds.
 Macron said the allegations were "defamatory" and that none of the ministerial budget had been spent on his party.